 SPECIAL EXAMINATION ACCOMMODATIONS FOR STATE EXAMINEES

-If you are planning to test for state licensure and are in need of testing accommodations, you must contact your state licensure board for information regarding testing accommodations.
+If you are planning to test for state licensure and need testing accommodations, you must contact your state licensure board for information regarding testing accommodations.
 The ATCB cannot provide accommodations without approval from your state licensure board.